Boxer (armoured fighting vehicle): Design

-The Boxer is an eight-wheeled multirole vehicle that at the time of its development easily exceeded most comparable vehicles in weights and dimensions.
+The Boxer is an eight-wheeled multirole vehicle that at the time of its development easily exceeded most comparable vehicles in weight and dimensions.
 In recent years the size/weight differences between Boxer and its contemporaries has reduced considerably, with Boxer quoted to have a combat weight of 36.5 tonnes in 2016 in A1 and A2 configurations, while vehicles such as ST Kinetics' Terrex 3 had a quoted combat weight of 35 tonnes, and Nexter's VBCI, Patria's AMV and General Dynamics' Piranha V all weighing in around the 32 to 33 tonne mark.
 Current combat weight of the Boxer in A3 configuration is quoted as up to 38.5 tonnes.
-However, Artec conducted trials in December 2021 with a Boxer weighing 41 tonnes.
+However, ARTEC conducted trials in December 2021 with a Boxer weighing 41 tonnes.
 The vehicle, which was ballasted and without a mission module, traversed gaps up to 2.2 m, climbed a 60° slope, and surmounted a 1 m vertical step during trials.
-Artec managing director Stefan Lischka stated that there was no actual customer requirement for such a heavy Boxer at this time.
+ARTEC managing director Stefan Lischka stated that there was no actual customer requirement for such a heavy Boxer at this time.
 The heaviest current version is the remote-controlled howitzer (RCH) version at 39 tonnes.

-Boxer consists of two key elements: the platform/drive-line (the drive module) and the removable mission module.
+The Boxer consists of two key elements: the platform/drive-line (the drive module) and the removable mission module.

 Drive module

+The drive module is also known as the platform or the drive-line module.
+It consists of the hull mounting the drive axles, and is enclosed over the frontal arc where the powerpack and driver is located.
+The A (Alteration) iterations applied to the Boxer are specific to the drive module.

+The drive module locates the driver front right (right-hand drive), with the powerpack to the left.
+The powerpack can be replaced under field conditions in about 30 minutes and can, if required, be run outside of the vehicle for test purposes.